iotaledger/iota-wiki/docs/learn/chrysalis/core-concepts/binary-transaction-layout.md

 ## Compatibility and Interoperability

 Binary transaction payloads enhance compatibility and interoperability with existing systems.
-As the majority of technologies used today are based on binary logic, adopting binary payloads simplifies integration efforts and reduces the likelihood of compatibility issues.
+As most technologies used today are based on binary logic, adopting binary payloads simplifies integration efforts and reduces the likelihood of compatibility issues.
 This advantage makes it easier for developers and platforms to adopt and interact with IOTA using binary payloads.

 ## Ease of Integration and Development

-The prevalence of binary systems also extends to the realm of development tools and libraries.
+The prevalence of binary systems also extends to development tools and libraries.
-Developers have a wealth of resources and tools optimized for binary data at their disposal, which eases integration, boosts development speed, and reduces the chances of errors.
+Developers have a wealth of resources and tools optimized for binary data, which eases integration, boosts development speed, and reduces the chances of errors.
-When using trinary payloads, the pool of available resources is significantly reduced, potentially slowing down development and increasing complexity.
+When using trinary payloads, the pool of available resources is significantly reduced, potentially slowing development and increasing complexity.

 :::tip Learn More